winifred-z/housing/README.md

 README:
 I used PostgreSQL to run queries + pgAdmin 4 as my server.

 I cleaned up duplicate emails from ‘persons_data’ table and create a new table ‘persons’ and did the same with names in ‘majors_data’, which I stored in ‘majors’, keeping the first occurrences for both tables.
-I included the csv files of the unused data (duplicate occurrences for persons_data and major_data in the files persons_duplicates and majors_duplicates respectively).
+To preserve the order of the rows, I added a rownumber column to the original tables and filtered the first occurences with the following query:

 Example query:
 ```